 Peggy Rajski is an Academy Award winning film producer/director and Associate Arts Professor at New York University’s Graduate Film Program.

 Peggy received an Oscar for directing and co-producing TREVOR, winner of the 1994 Academy Award for Best Live Action Short.
 Building on the film’s success, she went on to found The Trevor Project with James Lecesne and Randy Stone.
 TREVOR is currently being developed as a musical for the Broadway stage.

-Rajski resides in New York City and is immensely grateful for all the support people continue to give The Trevor Project to help it do its lifesaving work.
+Peggy resides in New York City and is immensely grateful on a daily basis for all the people who continue to support Trevor and the lifesaving work we do.